 - Empty aerosol bottles (spray paint, household cleaners, etc.)

-You could also look for physical evidence of the drugs themselves, which is often left behind from being used.
+You could also look for physical evidence of the drugs themselves, which are often left behind from being used.
 Bits of cannabis, white powder, pills and other questionable bits and pieces should not be disregarded.
-You can’t automatically assume the worst if you spot any sign of evidence, but you should still stay on the alert.
+You can’t automatically assume the worst if you spot any sign of evidence, but you should still stay on alert.

 There are early warning signs when it comes to teenage drug addiction.
 There are behavioural and physical signs you should pay attention to.
 Keep an eye out for any warning signs and trust your instincts.
 Noticed something wrong?
 Pay attention to changes in personality, poor judgement and mood swings or showing symptoms of depression and anxiety.
-Are they becoming secretive or withdrawn, or displaying a loss in interest in hobbies?
+Are they becoming secretive or withdrawn, or displaying a loss of interest in hobbies?
 Maybe hanging about with new friends?
 If you are worried, address your concerns in a caring, positive way without being heavy-handed.

 Teenage drug addiction can occur for a wide variety of reasons.
 Many children start using drugs or alcohol by the age of 12.
 But if a youngster holds off taking illegal substances, it can reduce their chances of addiction as a grown-up.

-Familiarise yourself with their social life, get to know the important people in your children’s lives.
+Familiarise yourself with their social life, and get to know the important people in your children’s lives.
 Their friends and their friend’s families.
 Where would they go to if they were in trouble and needed to talk?
 Don’t shut yourself out of the circle.
 Remind your youngsters what is expected of them when they leave home.
 If they are meeting friends or going out for the evening, tell them you presume they will be sensible and not smoke or take drugs or alcohol.

 Don’t wait until tomorrow to give your teenager the best chance in life.
 Just call us — we can help you take it from there.

 National Institute on Drug Abuse (NIDA)